 Dylan calls Kelly in her New York hotel room and tells her he hasn't been able to stop thinking about her...and she says that New York reminds her of him.
 Steve interrupts and says they have to "jam" to an important agency meeting (or whatever).
 Kelly promises Dylan she'll call him when she's done, quickly hangs up, and rushes off with Steve.

 California University.
-Ahn-drea is chatting to Mama Walsh, gabbling about how psyched she was to leave L.A.
+Ahn-drea is chatting to Mama Walsh, gabbling about how psyched she is to leave L.A.
 Brandon pops by and announces that he's about to do a live interview for Campus TV, then quickly scurries off.
 A worried looking Mama Walsh asks Ahn-drea if she thinks he'll win the election, and Ahn-drea assures her that barring "a twist of cataclysmic proportion", he has it in the bag.

 As Clare pins a microphone on Brandon for the TV interview, she warns him to be careful 'cause something is afoot.
 In the next scene, the interviewer asks Brandon about the 15% tuition hike that just got announced, and Brandon chuckles nervously and stares back at him like a deer in headlights.
 After the interview he heads over to the dean, who tells him they all got screwed over on the tuition hike thing.
 He assures Brandon that no reasonable person would hold him accountable for the increase...and two seconds later, Brandon catches sight of Alex Diaz in the student union, railing to whoever's in earshot about what a rip-off the tuition hike is.
 Well d'yuh.
 Janice, who's standing nearby, admonishes Brandon for not informing anyone about a potential hike, and Brandon says he thought it was just a worst case scenario.
 He's worried that Alex will suddenly run for student body president (he will) and win the election (he does).
 Brandon then runs into Valerie, and the two banter about his campaign.
 She jokingly promises to stuff ballots for him, and he looks oddly impressed by her loyalty.